webchick/drupal8-demo/README.md

 4. Open two more browser tabs, one at DEV and one at PROD.
 5. Fire up Xcode and get the iPhone simulator working.

+Temp.
+6: Roll back the dropbutton patch on dev, since it looks silly on admin/structure/types, but looks great on node/1/edit.

 Drupal 8 Demo script
 -----